ably/sdk-api-reference/descriptions.md

 ## class JsonObject

 Describes any type or interface in the target language that represents an RFC4627 object or array value respectively.
-Such types serialize to, and may be deserialized from, the corresponding JSON text. `JsonObject` is platform-dependent, typically a Dict-like object.
+Such types serialize to, and may be deserialized from, the corresponding JSON text. `JsonObject` is platform-dependent, typically a dictionary-like object.

 ## class PushDeviceRegistrations